Phylliida/ResoniteEasyFunctionWrapper/README.md

-# RefhackCasts
+# ResoniteEasyFunctionWrapper

-Having to wait for a PrimitiveMemberEditor sync got you down?
+This is a mod that lets you create custom protoflux nodes that call c# code, while remaining compatible with people without the mod.

-This is a ResoniteVR mod that makes refhacking easier by modifying ObjectCast<Object, Object> (an otherwise useless cast) to toggle between RefID and ulong (and for anything else, act like before)
+Usage is simple:

-This lets you loop through multiple RefIDs and grab the corresponding IWorldElement immediately, in the same execution context.
+1. Install ResoniteModLoader

-Because it just modifies an existing node, it's compatible with people that don't have the mod.
-Just make sure you are the one that sends the impulse and it should work as intended.
+2.